 Shout Crisis Textline

-If you are experiencing a mental health crisis and need support, you can text SHOUT to 85258.
-The service is available 24/7, and trained volunteers will listen to you, help you think through how you’re feeling, and will aim to help you take the next steps towards feeling better.
+If you need immediate support, you can text SHOUT to 85258 and chat by text.
+The service is free on most networks and available 24/7, and trained volunteers will listen to you, and work with to help you take the next steps towards feeling better.

 Mind’s Infoline advisors provide information on a range of topics including; types of mental health problems, where to get help and support in your local area, medication and alternative treatments and advocacy.
 The Helpline is open 9am to 6pm, Monday to Friday (except for bank holidays).